Clad

 clang -cc1 -x c++ -std=c++11 -load /full/path/to/lib/clad.so -plugin clad SourceFile.cpp

-Clad provides four API functions:
+Clad provides five API functions:

 • clad::differentiate to use forward-mode AD